xuweitao005/Website/content/authors/admin/_index.md

 - Visitors
 ---

 I'm an Assistant Professor at the Department of Computer Science at City University of Hong Kong.
-Before that, I worked as a Postdoctoral Research Associate at the School of Computer Science and Engineering (CSE) at UNSW from June 2017 to August 2019.
+Before that, I worked as a Postdoctoral Research Associate at University of New South Wales (UNSW) from June 2017 to August 2019.
 I obtained my PhD degree from the University of Queensland in 2017 (advised by Prof. [Neil Bergmann](https://scholar.google.com.au/citations?user=M7kg0MQAAAAJ&hl=en)and Prof. [Wen Hu](https://sites.google.com/site/wenhuunsw/).
 I received my B.E. degree in Communication Engineering and M.E. degree in Communication and Information System both from the School of Information Science and Engineering, Shandong University (SDU) , China, in 2010 and 2013, respectively.

+My research interest lies in inventing innovative technologies and systems for IoT devices.
+Specifically, my current research areas include mobile computing, sensor network, energy harvester, and other novel applications based on smart wearable devices.
+Check out my previous projects here.
+If you like designing and building real system, applications, this is the right place.

 <p><span2>[Recruitment]</span2>  I am looking for self-motivated PhD students to join my group.
 Successful candidates will conduct research in Internet-of-Things (IoT), IoT+AI, IoT security, Low-power Wide-area Network (LPWAN).
 Please contact me if you're interested.</p>
 <style>